ABC Bank (Kenya)

 African Banking Corporation Limited (ABC Bank Kenya) is a Kenyan commercial bank, established in 1984.

 In March 2017, ABC acquired the LEI certification from the London Stock Exchange.

 History

 ABC Bank was started in 1981, as a financial institution named Consolidated Finance Company Limited.

-By 1994,following the gazettement of a legislation allowing financial institutions to convert into banks, Consolidated Finance Company immediately transformed, giving rise to African Banking Corporation Limited (ABC Bank) in 1995.
+Following 1994 legislation allowing financial institutions to convert into banks, Consolidated Finance Company transformed into African Banking Corporation Limited (ABC Bank) in 1995.

 Subsidiaries

 ABC Bank (Kenya) owns the following subsidiaries, either in whole or in part: